 Day 4 – Wednesday

-What constitutes a safe shelter?
+What makes up a safe shelter?
 According to the National Weather Service, a safe shelter is a shelter with electricity and/or plumbing or a metal-topped vehicle with the doors closed.

 Once you’re inside, you still need to be mindful of what you’re doing.
 Since lightning can directly strike a structure, travel through wires or pipes, or enter through the ground, you are still at risk.
-In order to stay safe indoors, be sure to:
+To stay safe indoors, be sure to:

 - Stay off corded phones

 - Not touch electrical equipment like computers or TVs

 - Stay away from windows and doors that might have small leaks around the sides

 - Make sure you bring your pets in

 Day 5 – Thursday